-Applicants must submit the application and all required materials using Minnesota Housing's Secure Upload Tool (www.mnhousing.gov > Partner Login > Multifamily Applications).
+A complete application must be submitted no later than the application due date in order to be considered for selection.
+Applications must be submitted using Minnesota Housing's Secure Upload Tool (www.mnhousing.gov > Partner Login > Multifamily Applications).
 Follow the instructions that indicate which Minnesota Housing recipient email to use when submitting application materials.

 The RFP process is highly competitive in nature.
-A typical funding round will result in requests that far exceed the amount of funding that is available; therefore, incomplete applications will not be processed, and resubmissions will not be allowed during the current RFP round.
+A typical funding round will result in requests that far exceed the amount of funding that is available.
+Minnesota Housing, in its sole discretion, reserves the right to request additional information or to deem an error related to an application to be immaterial.